 - 6.1.
 Our vision and objectives can only realistically be delivered through the planning and development process.
 Land use planning policies are the means by which we can guide, influence, shape and help manage future development proposals.
 The purpose of these policies is to either encourage planning applications to be made for the things the local community wants to see happen or to discourage applications for developments that they do not want to happen.
-To be effective, planning policies need to be clear and unambiguous so they can be easily applied when considering planning applications.

-- 6.2.
-We have included a number of planning policies, including:

-- Housing Development in Dunholme

-- Allocation of Land at Honeyholes Lane

-- Housing Type and Mix

-- Design codes

-- Mitigating and Adapting to Climate Change

-- Enabling Employment Opportunities

-- Public Open Spaces

-- Green Infrastructure

-- Dunholme Beck

-- Community Facilities

-- Landscape Character

-- Settlement Breaks

-- Heritage Assets

-- Flood Risk and Drainage
+To be effective, planning policies need to be clear and unambiguous so they can be easily applied when considering planning applications. - 6.2.
+We have included a number of planning policies, including: - Policy 1: General Housing Development in Dunholme - Policy 2: Allocation of Land at Honeyholes Lane - Policy 3: Allocation of Land to the South of Lincoln Road - Policy 4: Allocation of Land to the North of Lincoln Road - Policy 5: Allocation of Land to the West of Lincoln Road - Policy 6: Dunholme Design Code - Policy 7: Mitigating and Adapting to Climate Change - Policy 8: Business and Employment - Policy 9: Important Open Spaces - Policy 10: Green and Blue Infrastructure - Policy 11: Dunholme Beck - Policy 12: Community Facilities - Policy 13: Green Wedge - Policy 14: Heritage Assets